yushiangfu/study-notes/ptrace.md

 Although *ptrace* has a bunch of options that we can use, it's too many for me and I will just mention a few that *strace* utilizes in its default behavior.
 - PTRACE_SEIZE
+   - Label target task as tracee and become its temporary parent.
 - PTRACE_INTERRUPT
+   - Stop the tracee.
 - PTRACE_GETREGS
 - PTRACE_LISTEN
 - PTRACE_SYSCALL